x-uan-ya/WealthLens/README.md

 Install Command: npm install
 ```

-### Deploy through GitHub (example: Vercel or Netlify)

-1. Push the project to GitHub.
-2. Sign in to your hosting provider and import the GitHub repository.
-3. Select **Vite** as the framework if it is not detected automatically.
-4. Confirm the build configuration shown above.
-5. Deploy the project.
+7. Deploy the project.

-Because WealthLens is a client-side single-page app, configure the host to
-rewrite unknown routes to `index.html` so that deep links (such as a client
-profile URL) resolve correctly.

-Future pushes to the connected branch can automatically trigger new deployments.
+Future pushes to the connected GitHub branch can automatically trigger new deployments.

 ---